Does Fluoride During Pregnancy Affect Child’s IQ?

 Further research is needed to understand better the potential risks and benefits of fluoride use during pregnancy and to clarify the conflicting results that have emerged from recent studies.

 Recommended Reading: Do Pur Filters Remove Fluoride?
-(2023 Update)
+(2024 Update)

-Understanding the Complexities: The Challenges of Studying Fluoride and IQ
+The Challenges of Studying Fluoride and IQ

 Numerous factors can influence IQ scores, and it can be challenging to disentangle the effects of fluoride exposure from those of other factors.